random532/brut/README.md

 # partition editor
+T
+0. Description:
-This is an early version of a GUI partition editor for FreeBSD.
+This is a GUI partition editor for FreeBSD.

 It runs in a window manager of your choice (gnome, lxde, ...).
 It uses gtk3, so you need pkg install gtk3.

-1.It currently includes:
+1. It currently includes:

 - view disks, partitions, slices, disk labels, and device names
 - create/destroy disks or slices, add, remove, modify, resize partitions
 - set labels or attributes
 - write .img files to disk (with optional sha checksum checking)
 - add file systems (ufs, ntfs)

-As it has a GUI, its use is self-explanatory.

 2. Todo: